Red Sea Security

 Many shipping companies have determined that the risks to their crews and vessels in the Red Sea are unacceptably high, literally life-threatening, and are taking the far longer route around the African continent.

-Transiting around the Cape of Good Hope instead of through the Suez Canal adds millions of dollars in increased fuel costs and transit time.
+Transiting around the Cape of Good Hope instead of through the Suez Canal adds millions of dollars in increased fuel costs and up to 17 days of additional transit time.
 The vessels still transiting are also seeing major cost increases: Skyrocketing insurance rates, added security forces on ships, contractually mandated war-risk premium pay for seafarers, and many other unavoidable expenses.

 Keeping trade flowing.